marain-dotnet/Marain.Instance/docs/adr/0009-infrastructure-as-code-sharing-approach.md

 #### Disadvantages
 * Costs associated with operating the ACR, both resource and bandwidth costs
-    * Basic service: ~£20 per month
+    * Basic service: ~£20 per month (based on ACR Standard SKU)
-    * Resilient service: ~£85 per month
+    * Resilient service: ~£85 per month (based on ACR Premium SKU with geo-replication)
 * The Marain deployment process becomes dependent on network connectivity to the public registry - although this is arguably no different to the current requirement for access to GitHub (needed to download release artefacts).